gwu-libraries/organization-genomics/episodes/01-tidiness.md

 - Metadata is key for you and others to be able to work with your data.
 - Tabular data needs to be structured to be able to work with it effectively.
+- Consider using a structured relational database instead of spreadsheet for a more thoroughly documented data structure.

 ::::::::::::::::::::::::::::::::::::::::::::::::::